magicmonkey0/arduino-projects/README.md

 ## Projects
 - [Morse Code Blinker](morse-code-blink/) – Blink "Hello World" in Morse code using the onboard LED.
 - [External Blinking LED](external-led-blink/) - Blinking an External LED using a breadboard.
+- [Light Sensor LED](light-sensor-led/) - Detecting levels of light intensity using a photoresistor